Face-width of Pfaffian Braces and Polyhex Graphs on Surfaces: Construction of polyhex graphs

 \section{Construction of polyhex graphs}

-A polyhex graph is a cubic graph embedded on a surface such that every face is a hexagon, bounded by a cycle of size six.
+A polyhex graph is a cubic graph embedded on a surface such that every face is a hexagon, a cycle of length six.
 So a polyhex graph is a strong embedding.
-Since a polyhex graph is always associated with an strong embedding on a surface, we omit the specific embeddings of polyhex graphs.
-By Euler's formula, it is easy to see that the surfaces can be only the torus and the Klein bottle \cite{DFRR}.
+By Euler's formula, the surfaces can be only the torus and the Klein bottle \cite{DFRR}.